Talking bird: Old World parrots (family Psittaculidae)

 The Australian king parrot (Alisterus scapularis) can be trained to talk if it is hand-reared.

 The eclectus parrot (Eclectus) is a strong talker, although these abilities depend entirely on training from an early age.

 The slaty-headed parakeet (Psittacula himalayana) generally does not learn to talk.

 The blossom-headed parakeet (Psittacula roseata) is rare and therefore not often kept as a pet, however, they are good talkers.

 The Derbyan parakeet (Psittacula derbianais) is an excellent talker.
 The clarity of their speech has been compared to that of amazon parrots although they may not learn extensive vocabularies.

-The African rose-ringed parakeet (Psittacula krameri krameri), a subspecies of the rose-ringed parakeet, can also talk, but some may never learn if not trained at an early age.
-The Indian rose-ringed parakeet (Psittacula krameri manillensis), another subspecies of the rose-ringed parakeet, is an accomplished talker and popular pet which can develop a large vocabulary and talk clearly in sentences.
+The African rose-ringed parakeet (Psittacula krameri krameri), a subspecies of the rose-ringed parakeet, is also capable of can talking, but may require training at an early age to do.
+The Indian rose-ringed parakeet (Psittacula krameri manillensis), another subspecies of the rose-ringed parakeet, is an well-known talker and popular pet which can develop a large vocabulary and talk in sentences.

 The budgerigar, or common parakeet (Melopsittacus undulatus), is a popular talking-bird species because of their potential for large vocabularies, ease of care and well-socialized demeanor.
 Between 1954 and 1962, a budgerigar named Sparkie Williams held the record for having the largest vocabulary of a talking bird; at his death, he knew 531 words and 383 sentences.
 In 1995, a budgerigar named Puck was credited by Guinness World Records as having the largest vocabulary of any bird, at 1,728 words.

 The black-winged lovebird (Agapornis taranta) can talk if trained at an early age; however, they only rarely develop into competent talkers.